Soumyapro/chest-xray-pneumonia-classification/README.md

 ## How to Run

-1. Clone the repo and open pneumonia_gradcam_notebook.ipynb in Google Colab, GPU runtime recommended.
+1. Clone the repo and notebook in Google Colab, GPU runtime recommended.
 2. Download the dataset via the Kaggle API, requires a kaggle.json API token.
 3. Run all cells in order: data loading, dataloaders, model setup, training, evaluation, Grad CAM.

-## Limitations and Future Work

-Address class imbalance directly through weighted loss or resampling rather than relying on augmentation alone.
-Evaluate on an external dataset from a different institution to test true generalization beyond this dataset's known distribution quirks.
-Use quantitative localization metrics, such as comparing Grad CAM regions against radiologist annotated bounding boxes, instead of visual inspection alone.